memr5/Password-Generator/README.md

 # Password-Generator
-It can generate Strong and Random Passwords with the use of Algorithm Algorithm is set by @memr5
+It can generate Strong and Random Passwords with the use of Algorithm.
+Which is set by @memr5